CecSve/InsectMobile_Biomass/README.md

 The data were collected in June 2018 as part of the citizen science project InsectMobile ("Insektmobilen") at the Natural History Museum of Denmark and at iDiv in Germany during June-July 2018.

-* **Data**: data (e.g. the proportional land cover and land use data, flying insect biomass etc. for each buffer zone) used in the analyses is deposited in Dryad: [add link]
+* **Data**: data (e.g. the proportional land cover and land use data, flying insect biomass etc. for each buffer zone) used in the analyses is deposited in Dryad: https://doi.org/10.5061/dryad.547d7wm9f

 ## Description of the sub directories for data processing ##